Cooking with colour March 26, 2021

 Green

 We all know that greens are good for us!
-They’re full of phytochemicals that have been said to have anti-cancer properties.
-Plus, leafy greens like spinach are excellent sources of folate.
+They’re full of good stuff, like vitamin K (which may promote blood and bone health), and phytochemicals (which have been said to have anti-cancer properties).
+Plus, leafy greens such as spinach and kale are good sources of folate; an essential nutrient for pregnant women.

 Haloumi & Sweet Potato Tacos – 3.59 star rating